 The dolphins at Marineland already have deep bonds with each other and with their human caretakers who have dedicated their lives to them.

 Our new community coalition, Save Marineland Dolphins, includes marine mammal specialists already familiar with these dolphins, as well as experienced dolphin researchers.
-Our team has obtained private funding of $4 million to purchase the facility.
-The real estate developers are offering $7.1 million for the narrow strip of beachfront land of Marineland.
-We believe the value of Marineland cannot be measured in dollars alone.

 Recognized as the world’s first oceanarium and dolphinarium, many people in Florida and beyond say their first connection to dolphins was at Marineland.
 Generations of dedicated conservationists and scientists launched their illustrious research careers at this historic park.
 Marineland has educated millions of guests about dolphins, turtles, coral reefs and other marine life conservation.